denielaa/feature-flags-demo/README.md

 This project has several command generators to automatically create a new component or a page.
 Built with [Hygen](https://hygen.io/)

-### Issue
+### Issues

 Make sure you remove and reinstall hygen.

 ```bash
 pnpm remove hygen